Introduction and purpose of this policy

 International transfer of Personal Information

-If we do this, we have measures in place to ensure your data is protected in accordance with UK data protection laws.
-Where we transfer your personal information to countries deemed to provide an adequate level of data protection by the UK Government, we rely on that decision to transfer your personal information.
-For transfers to group companies and service providers outside the UK or the EEA where no adequacy decision applies, we use standard contractual clauses or other transfer tools provided for in the applicable data protection legislation to protect your personal information.
+28. If we do this, we have measures in place to ensure your data is protected in accordance with GDPR.
+Where we transfer your personal information to countries deemed to provide an adequate level of data protection by the EU/Swiss/UK authorities, we rely on that decision to transfer your personal information.
+For transfers to group companies and service providers outside the UK, Switzerland or the EEA where no adequacy decision applies, we use standard contractual clauses or other transfer tools, such as Binding Corporate Rules provided for in the applicable data protection legislation to protect your personal information.
 Any transfer of your personal data will follow applicable laws and we will treat the information according to the principles set out in this Policy.

-If you would like further information or a copy of the standard contractual clauses we use, please get in touch with us using the contact details provided above.
+29. If you would like further information or a copy of the transfer mechanism we use, please get in touch with us using the contact details provided above.

 How we collect personal information